image

 Send, accept and record the movement of food, supplies and materials to and from a food facility.
 They perform loading and off-loading functions of trailers to get food products into plants.
 Shippers assemble skids, pack goods and prepare identifying/shipping instructions.
 Receivers in contrast unpack shipments and put away products in the specified areas of the warehouse.
 Overall, they work in consistent workflow to ensure the safety of themselves and co-workers.

 The role of shippers/receivers vary depending on the size of a warehouse facility.
 In smaller locations shippers/receivers will perform the same duties while larger establishments will have more defined role for these workers.
+In other words a shipper will move product out of a plant while receivers will receive items that come into the facility.

-2. Shippers/Receivers have physical jobs
+2. Shippers/Receivers can have physical jobs

 Shippers/receivers generally have very physical jobs because they load, sort and move shipments by hand.
 Although they have assistance from material handling equipment this isn’t always the case.